-Pyeongchang 2018: What to watch on Feb.
-12 at the Winter Olympics
+Pyeongchang 2018: Kingsbury captures gold; Canada gears up for mixed doubles curling final

 Latest news

+- Canada is set to face Switzerland for gold in the mixed doubles curling final on Tuesday morning.
+Canada beat Norway in the semis, while the Swiss eked out a win against the Russians.
+Go here for a primer on the new mixed doubles event.

-- Canada’s Mikaël Kingsbury will look to add a gold medal to his trophy case when he takes part in the men’s moguls final today.
-He finished first in qualification with a score of 86.07.
-The final starts at 7 a.m.
-ET
+- Canada’s Mikaël Kingsbury won the gold medal in the men’s freestyle moguls, while fellow Canadian Marc-Antonie Gagnon finished in fourth place

-- Canada’s mighty figure skating team is won gold in the team event at the Pyeongchang Winter Olympics on Sunday evening
+- Canada’s mighty figure skating team won gold in the team event on Sunday evening

 - Laurie Blouin snagged a silver medal in the women’s slopestyle event Sunday evening despite turbulent winds and white-out conditions

+- Canada’s Alex Gough sits in fourth place after the second of four runs in the women’s single luge.
+Fellow Canadian Kimberly McRae is in eighth

+- NBC removed analyst Joshua Cooper Ramo after he made comments that offended locals during coverage of the opening ceremony

-What to watch today
+What happened today

 All times Eastern